Fernando Cheung

-Fernando Cheung Chiu-hung (張超雄; born 23 February 1957 in Macau) is a Hong Kong politician, the vice-chairman of the Labour Party, and a former member of the Legislative Council.
+Fernando Cheung Chiu-hung (張超雄; born 23 February 1957) is a Hong Kong politician, the vice-chairman of the Labour Party, and a former member of the Legislative Council.

 Career

 Cheung obtained his undergraduate degree in social work from Hong Kong Baptist University.
 He worked in the United States from 1988, and became a naturalized United States citizen.
-He obtained a Master's degree in Social Work from California State University, and a Ph.D. degree in Social Welfare from the University of California, Berkeley in 1991 while serving as the head of the Oakland Chinese Community Council.
+He obtained a Master's degree in Social Work from California State University, Fresno, and a Ph.D. degree in Social Welfare from the University of California, Berkeley in 1991 while serving as the head of the Oakland Chinese Community Council.
 One of his grandparents was born in Peru.

 On moving back to Hong Kong in 1996, he became a lecturer at the Hong Kong Polytechnic University.
 He became the vice-convener of Civil Human Rights Front in 2002, where he had developed a close relationship with the pro-democrats.
 He joined the functional constituency of social welfare of the Legislative Council in 2004.

 Cheung introduced a motion for the referendum on universal suffrage for the 2007 chief executive elections in Hong Kong.
 The Standing Committee of the National People's Congress had outlawed universal suffrage for 2007 and 2008, and the Hong Kong government under Chief Executive Tung Chee-hwa said that it had to abide by this decision.

 After an unsuccessful bid in the New Territories West constituency in 2008, he rejoined the Legislative Council in 2012 as a representative of New Territories East, and was reelected in 2016.

 During the 2014 Hong Kong protests, Cheung acted as a mediator between the two sides, advocating for the protests to remain peaceful.
 He appeared together with fellow pro-democratic lawmaker Claudia Mo at the Mong Kok protest site on 19 October, resulting in a widening of the buffer zone; no clashes were reported for the night.
 On 19 November, Cheung and others tried to stop radical protesters from breaking into the side-entrance to the Legislative Council Complex, but were pushed aside.

 In July 2018, Cheung declared that he would not stand in the 2020 Legislative Council elections, which were later postponed to 2021.

 Cheung was inside the LegCo building with protesters after it was stormed on 1 July 2019 during the 2019–20 Hong Kong protests.
 He expressed relief that the protesters had safely vacated the building, and had grabbed those refusing to leave.